-For more details, see Custom configuration for a RADIUS Agent instance, page 11, and RADIUS Agent initialization parameters, page 12.
+For more details, see Custom configuration for a RADIUS Agent instance, page 11, and RADIUS Agent initialization parameters, page 11.

-6. RADIUS Agent evaluates the response from the RADIUS server.
-If the RADIUS message received is an authentication rejection, RADIUS Agent removes the corresponding entry from its user map.

-If the RADIUS packet received is an authentication acceptance, RADIUS Agent copies the corresponding entry to its main user map (a listing of full domain/user name/IP address entries).

-7. RADIUS Agent forwards the authentication response to the RADIUS client.
+- 6. RADIUS Agent evaluates the response from the RADIUS server.
+If the RADIUS message received is an authentication rejection, RADIUS Agent removes the corresponding entry from its user map. - If the RADIUS packet received is an authentication acceptance, RADIUS Agent copies the corresponding entry to its main user map (a listing of full domain/user name/IP address entries). - 7.
+RADIUS Agent forwards the authentication response to the RADIUS client. - 8.
 RADIUS Agent sends user names and IP addresses to Filtering Service each time its user map is updated, using port 30800.
 Filtering Service records user name/IP address pairs to its own copy of the user map in local memory.
 No confidential information (such as user passwords) is transmitted.

-If you configure RADIUS Agent to require authentication, the RADIUS Agent service checks the password provided by Filtering Service against the password you specified on the Settings .> General > User Identification page in the Web Security manager.
-See Configuring RADIUS Agent settings in the Web Security manager, page 8.
+If you configure RADIUS Agent to require authentication, the RADIUS Agent service checks the password provided by Filtering Service against the password you specified on the Settings. > General > User Identification page in the Web module of the TRITON Manager.
+See Configuring RADIUS Agent settings in the TRITON Manager, page 8.

 - 9. Filtering Service queries User Service to get group information for user names in its copy of the user map.
 User Service queries the directory service for group information corresponding to those users, and sends the information to Filtering Service. - 10.
 Filtering Service applies policies to logged-on users.
-For more information about applying policies to directory clients, see the Web Security Help.
+For more information about applying policies to directory clients, see the Administrator Help for your web protection solution.